 During the summer, the risk for child injury increases greatly, as children are out of school and often playing outside unsupervised.
 Seemingly safe activities—swimming, riding a bike, walking to a friend’s house—can all result in unintentional injury, the leading cause of death for children 14 and under, according to NSKC.

-Reader’s Digest (RD) reports alarming statistics about the dangers of everyday summer activities for kids.
-According to RD, “Two-thirds of all childhood drownings happen May through August” and “half of all [bicycling] deaths occur during that same time period.”
-The article further reports that “about 40% of pedestrian deaths and 40% of motor vehicle deaths occur May through August.”
+According to national statistics, “Two-thirds of all childhood drownings happen May through August” and “half of all [bicycling] deaths occur during that same time period.”
+The article further reports that “about 40% of pedestrian deaths and 40% of motor vehicle deaths occur from May through August.”

 Our firm believes these statistics are far too high.
 While we can’t eliminate childhood injury, we can certainly take some steps to help prevent it from occurring.
 We encourage all parents and guardians to put simple safety precautions into effect.
 For example, children should always wear the proper safety gear while riding bikes.
 Likewise, children should always be supervised while swimming.
 These are just a few of many things parents can do to help protect their children.